Walt Disney World Monorail System

 Leaving the Grand Floridian Resort

-Looking towards the ticket and transportation station with the water bridge below
+Looking towards the ticket and transportation station with the water bridge near the top right

 The Magic Kingdom Station 04-22-2005